SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 ## Push Sample

-Use the Cloud Foundry CLI to push the published application to Cloud Foundry by using the parameters that match what you selected for framework and runtime:
+Use the Cloud Foundry CLI to push the published application to Cloud Foundry with the same framework and runtime for which your application was published:

 To push to a Linux cell, use the following command: